joa-quim/GMTjl_doc/documentation/modules/grdlandmask.md

 will be set according to one of two criteria: (1) land vs water, or (2) the more detailed (hierarchical) ocean vs land vs lake vs island vs pond.
-The resulting mask may be used in subsequent operations involving :doc:`grdmath` to mask out data from land [or water] areas.
+The resulting mask may be used in subsequent operations involving `grdmath` to mask out data from land [or water] areas.

 Required Arguments
 ------------------